 The magnitude of profit from livestock can be further expanded by curtailing disproportionate expenditure on feed through exploration of nutrient-rich alternate feed resources, which do not compete with human food chain, coupled with proper feed-waste management.
 Incorporation of locally available crop residues, such as cereal stovers and straw, in the form of complete ration is a plausible option for ruminant feeding Schiere [1]; Venkateswarlu et al. [2], because blend of feed ingredients offers little choice to the animal for selection of specific ingredients in feed Wadhwa and Bakshi, [3].
-Among various available feed resources, maize (Zea mays) cob can be considered to be one of the important potential crop residues available for ruminants feeding in country.
-Maize is indigenous to Bangladesh (corn) belongs to the Family: Gramineae, Genus: Zea, Species: Mays.
-It is grown in temperate and tropical countries of the world for its grain utility in both human beings and livestock.
-The major residues obtained from this crop are maize husk (covering on seed), cob, shank and stover.
-Corn cob, shanks are by-products of maize grain and may be used as alternative feed resources for ruminants especially during dry season.
-These are the relatively available and abundant agricultural wastes used as livestock feeds in large scale farms.
-They are usually in medium density when they are finely ground and facilitate better uniformity with other ingredients, especially concentrate feeds after grinding.
-Hence, corn cob, shanks can be efficiently utilized in total mixed rations.
-In the recent years, the concept of feeding total mixed rations comprising of fibrous crop residues to dairy animals became popular among the farmers.
+Among various available feed resources, maize (Zea mays) stover can be considered to be one of the important potential crop residues available for ruminants feeding in country.
+Maize is indigenous to Bangladesh (corn) belongs to the

+Family: Gramineae, Genus: Zea, Species: Mays.
+The major residues obtained from this crop are maize husk (covering on seed), cob, shank and stover are by-products of maize crop and may be used as alternative feed resources for ruminants.
+Hence, maize stover can be efficiently utilized in total mixed rations.
 The objective of complete rations is to provide a blend of all the feed ingredients including roughages without giving any choice to the animal for selection of specific ingredient Khan et al. [4].
-The merits of total mixed ration are related to the enhancement of utilization of low grade roughages, provides uniform feed intake, and reduces feed wastage, a stable environment for rumen fermentation, minimal fermentation losses and fluctuation in release of ammonia.
-Rao et al. [5].
+The merits of total mixed ration are related to the enhancement of utilization of low grade roughages, provides uniform feed intake, and reduces feed wastage, a stable environment for rumen fermentation, minimal fermentation losses and fluctuation in release of ammonia Rao et al. [5].
+Feeding a TMR correctly balanced to nutrient specifications can increase milk production by 1 to 2.5 kg per cow per day for high yielding dairy animals compared to conventional rations Senani et al. [6].
+Milk fat and other components can also increase because of the better rumen fermentation and balance of nutrients being consumed.
 The present study was undertaken to study the effect of feeding chopped maize stover based TMR on milk production in Holstein-Friesian crossbred lactating cows as compare to the conventional feeding system in the household premises of the farmers.